rahul-079/Automated-Water-Conservation-System/README.md

 - Water Pipe.

 ## Assembly Code
 The project is programmed using assembly language for precise control and functionality.
-The complete assembly code is available in this repository under `smart_tap_control.asm`.
+The complete assembly code is available in this repository under `Main.asm`.

 ## Challenges Faced
 - **Component Availability:** Some components were not available in simulation tools like Proteus.